vackosar/vackosar.github.io/_posts/2018-02-25-Creating-Custom-Ubuntu-Web-Link-App.md

 ```

 ## Custom Icon
 Download and uncomment the Icon line to have icon displayed in Ubuntu search.
-However, Chrome will override it with downloaded page icon upon page load.
+However, Chrome will override Taskbar icon with the page icon upon load.

 ## Firefox Support
 Similar approach can be used with Firefox except option "-P" is used instead of "--app" and "-user-data-dir" option is not needed.
 It involves a manual step on first startup and one cannot easily remove the tab and address bars.
 On the other hand it handles icons in better way.